JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 ### Sign-Up

-- Users can sign-up / register easily using django's inbuilt signup functionality
+- Users can sign-up / register easily using django's inbuilt signup functionality, new users will receive an email with a verification link they'll have to follow before they can access login required functionality.

 ## PEP8 Compliance